A port city with a colorful history and a strategic location on the Kanmon Straits

 Shimonoseki is accessible in under half an hour from Yamaguchi City .

 From Shin-Yamaguchi Station, take the Sanyo Shinkansen to Shin-Shimonoseki Station.
 Change there and take the Sanyo Line train to Shimonoseki Station.

 For a more leisurely route, you can also take a local train to Shimonoseki Station from Higashi Hagi Station, which takes three hours.
-Get on the Sanin Main Line at JR Higashi Hagi Station, change to the Mine Line at Asa Station, and change again to the Sanyo Main Line at Asa Station.
+Get on the Sanin Main Line at JR Higashi Hagi Station, change to the Mine Line at Nagatoshi Station, and change to the Sanyo Main Line at Asa Station.

 History and conflict

 Shimonoseki's history is filled with battles that took place in the narrow Kanmon Straits.
 One battle in 1185 determined the dominance of the Minamoto clan in Japan, ushering in 700 years of samurai rule.
 The Akama Jingu is dedicated to the child Emperor who died in this battle.

 Another in 1863 created an international incident when the warlike lord of Choshu domain (former Yamaguchi Prefecture) briefly blocked the straits to foreign ships.
 The Mori were defeated in 1864.

 Today, the straits are a busy shipping route.
 Watch the boats navigating through the straits from Hinoyama Park , which overlooks the waters.

 The former British Consulate in Shimonoseki is a testimony to the strategic importance of the straits.